justinpombrio/synless/doc/why.md

 triple-quoted strings can contain newlines, but single- and double-quoted strings cannot.
 If you want one of these forbidden characters, you have to "escape" it by preceding it with a backslash.

-Synless makes all of this irrelevant.
+Synless will make all of this irrelevant.
 String literals can contain quote marks and newlines.
 Why shouldn't they be able to?

 (If you think I'm making a mountain out of a molehill, I'll point out that Swift went even further